 DJ’s U-Pick Blueberry Farm

 This Lawrenceville farm offers u-pick by the pound in June and July as you peruse the blueberry fields.
-Kids will love viewing the Scottish Highland Cows, Coco, Hank and Rudolph, as well as the goats.
+Kids will love viewing the farm animals, including Scottish Highland Cows, goats and chickens.
 Lawrenceville.

 Jaemor Farms